 5. Add an online store directly onto social media platforms.

-You can optimize your online reach even further by adding a shopping cart directly onto your Facebook page, so your customers are able to shop and purchase without ever leaving Facebook.
+You can optimise your online reach even further by adding a shopping cart directly onto your Facebook page, so your customers are able to shop and purchase without ever leaving Facebook.
 E-commerce platforms such as Ecwid can synchronise between your facebook and e-commerce site.

 By using these five strategies, you can make a significant impact on future sales.
 While your small business may not have the sizable budget larger businesses do, these moves can provide the postive experience consumers are looking for, and you will have the opportunity to reach a broader range of potential customers who just may become your most profitable.
+Just don’t forget to use tools like the ones Salesforce provides in order to better customer experience, remember that at the end, customers are the ones you will make you succeed.